 McDonald’s Resume Writing Tips

 Although McDonald’s specializes in fast food, take the time when it comes to cooking up your application.
-Read our McDonald’s resume writing tips for some useful ideas:

 - Use the Right Verbs – Inject life and dynamism in your resume by using the right verbs to describe your work responsibilities.
 Among the appropriate ones for the service industry include: assembled, assisted, monitored, managed and scheduled.